Subscribe to the CT4F Newsletter to stay informed!

 The Bottom Line

-Don't let the spin fool you.
-Look at the truth.
-And ask yourself: who benefits if therapists get unlimited freedom to practice unproven techniques on vulnerable children?
+Because at the end of the day, ask yourself: who benefits if therapists get broader freedom to practice unproven techniques on vulnerable children with less accountability?